 This app even includes the Kp index for Aurora viewing along with sunset and sunrise times.
 Light Pollution Map is another great app that has similar features yet also shows where the darkest skies can be found.
 You can even set alerts with these apps for real-time updates.

 Also, we recommend checking out our other blog posts for more tips.
 Read up on our post containing the best photography locations in Iceland.
 We will also share more details on how to see the Northern Lights in Iceland and even include the best trip itineraries from 1 day to 2 weeks.
-If you haven’t traveled toward the arctic circle before, we can help you decide what to wear in Iceland when you visit.
-Even more, we can also help you choose which country is right for you to visit, Iceland or Greenland.

 Finally, the absolute best tip for photographing the Northern Lights would be to remember to exercise patience.
 When we first began taking photos of the Northern Lights, it seemed like it took forever to get the photos in focus.